norman/friendly_id/Guide.md

     @post.create(:title => "¡Feliz año!")
     @post.title  # will be "feliz-anno"

-### Approximations for Other Languages

-You can add custom approximations for your language by adding Hash of approximations to {FriendlyId::SlugString::APPROXIMATIONS}.
-The approximations must be listed as Unicode decimal numbers, and arrays of numbers.

 ### Unicode Slugs

-By default, any character outside the Unicode Western character sets will be passed through untouched, allowing you to have slugs in Arabic, Japanese, Greek, etc:
+By default, any character outside the Unicode Latin character range will be passed through untouched, allowing you to have slugs in Arabic, Japanese, Greek, etc: